While You Are On 24-Month STEM OPT Extension

 General Information

-You are expected to be employed in your field of study during the 24-Month STEM OPT.
-The maximum period of unemployment days is 150 days, which includes any days of unemployment during the initial 12 months of Post-Completion OPT.
-For example, if a student finishes the 12 months Post-Completion OPT with 30 days of unemployment time accrued, then he or she would have 120 days of available unemployment days remaining during their period of STEM OPT.
+You are expected to be employed in your STEM eligible field of study during the 24-Month STEM OPT.
+The maximum period of unemployment is 150 days, which includes any days of unemployment during the initial 12 months of Post-Completion OPT.
+For example, you finish the 12 month Post-Completion OPT with 30 days of unemployment time accrued, then you would have 120 days of unemployment remaining during your period of STEM OPT.

-To avoid collecting unemployment days during an authorized STEM OPT, a student must work at least 20 hours per week for an E-Verify employer in a position directly related to his or her DHS-approved STEM CIP.
+To avoid collecting unemployment days during STEM OPT, you must work at least 20 hours per week for an E-Verified employer in a paid position directly related to your STEM eligible field.
 Here are additional details about STEM OPT employment requirements:

-• In order to receive the STEM OPT extension, a student must pursue their practical training through an employer that is enrolled in USCIS' E-Verify employment eligibility verification program.
+• In order to receive the STEM OPT extension, you must pursue your practical training through an employer that is enrolled in USCIS' E-Verify employment eligibility verification program.

-• Additionally, STEM OPT extension applicants must select employers that can guarantee the student will complete a minimum of 20 hours of work per week and provide the student with formal training and learning objectives.
+• All employment on STEM OPT must be a minimum of 20 hours of work per week and provide you with formal training and learning objectives.

-• The student must work with their potential STEM OPT extension employer to complete the Form I-983, which must include how the training opportunity has a direct relationship to the student’s qualifying STEM degree.
-Visit the Form I-983 page to learn how to properly complete and submit the Form I-983.
+• You must work with your potential STEM OPT extension employer to complete the Form I-983, which must include how the training opportunity has a direct relationship to your qualifying STEM degree.
+View our I-983 instructions to learn how to properly complete and submit the Form I-983.

-• F-1 students cannot qualify for STEM OPT extensions unless they will be bona fide employees of the employer signing the Form I-983 because F-1 students may not provide the employer attestation (i.e., signatures) on their own behalf.
-However, they may use a start-up business so long as all regulatory requirements are met.
-The employer that signs the Form I-983 must be the same entity that employs the student and provides the practical training experience.
+• You cannot qualify for STEM OPT extensions unless you will be a bona fide employee of the employer signing the Form I-983 because F-1 students may not provide the employer attestation (i.e., signatures) on their own behalf.
+However, you may use a start-up business so long as all regulatory requirements are met.
+The employer that signs the Form I-983 must be the same entity that employs you and provides the practical training experience.

-• Please note that a student’s post-completion OPT employer does not need to be the same as the student’s STEM OPT extension employer.
+• Please note that your post-completion OPT employer does not need to be the same as the STEM OPT extension employer.

 24-Month STEM OPT Reporting: Ongoing Requirements